Aghanaglack: Double-court tomb

 on the thumbnail for a high-resolution picture

-commanding fine views, this picturesque group of 7 stones (ranging
+a low hill, commanding fine views, this picturesque group of 7

-from 75 cms to over 2 metres high) might be the remains of a
+stones (ranging from 75 cms to over 2 metres high) might be the

-less than 800 metres SW of Lough Mulshane, is a double-court
+at Ballyreagh, less than 800 metres SW of Lough Mulshane,

-galleries featuring sill-stones and septal slabs.
-A house was
+2 twin-chambered galleries featuring sill-stones and septal slabs.

-km NE, scattered over various townlands on Brougher
+NE, scattered over various townlands on Brougher Mountain,

-Mountain, are several standing-stones and groups of megalithic
+are several standing-stones and groups of megalithic remains.

-remains.
-According to the megalithic survey there is a group
+According to the megalithic survey there is a group of 5 stones

-of 5 stones not marked on the map at H 350 517, which may
+not marked on the map at H 350 517, which may be the remains

-be the remains of a tomb; and (70 metres SW of a standing
+of a tomb; and (70 metres SW of a standing stone, two stone

-stone, two stone circles and a stone-row marked on the map)
+circles and a stone-row marked on the map) a standing-stone

-and stones including the remains of a wedge-tomb just 100
+the remains of a wedge-tomb just 100 metres S.

 The only stone I have so far seen is in Glen townland